Oluwafemi0908/Snake-Game/README.md

-# Snake-Game
-Get ready to slither and eat your way to victory! 🐍 This classic Snake game, built with Python's Turtle graphics, challenges you to grow longer and dodge your own tail.
-It's simple, addictive, and ready to test your reflexes.
-How long can you last? 🕹️🍏
+# 🐍 Snake Game with Turtle Graphics

+A classic Snake game built with Python’s Turtle graphics.
+Eat food, grow longer, and avoid crashing into your own tail!

+## 🚀 Features
+- Simple, addictive gameplay
+- Snake grows longer as it eats food
+- Avoid hitting walls and your own body
+- Built-in score tracking